White Cohosh: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 2. Antioxidant activity:

 The flavonoids and phenolic acids found in white cohosh are phenolic substances that have antioxidant qualities.
-Free radicals and reactive oxygen species (ROS) are unstable chemicals that can oxidatively damage biological components like proteins, lipids, and DNA.
+Free radicals and reactive species (ROS) are unstable chemicals that can oxidatively damage biological components like proteins, lipids, and DNA.
 These can be neutralized by flavonoids and phenolic acids.
-White cohosh may help shield cells from oxidative stress and lower the risk of chronic diseases linked to oxidative damage by neutralizing these dangerous chemicals.
+White cohosh may help shield cells from oxidative stress and lower the risk of linked to oxidative damage by neutralizing these dangerous chemicals.

 3. Anti-cancer effects: